Kiwari-Labs/ERC6123-otc-contract-template/README.md

-# bilateral-agreement-contract-template
+# ERC6123-otc-contract-template

 ## Overview

-The `bilateral-agreement-contract-template` represents a foundational framework for adopting bilateral agreement mechanisms in distributed environments.
-It bridges traditional contract law and its principles with programmable, self-executing agreements, commonly referred to as smart contracts.
-This template can serve as a guideline for constructing agreements between two parties, akin to traditional bilateral contracts, but fully integrated into DLT-based Loyalty Platform.
+The `ERC6123-otc-contract-template` represents a smart contract library for adopting `over-the-counter` trade on blockchain.
+It bridges traditional contract workflow and its principles with programmable, self-executing agreements, commonly referred to as smart contracts.
+This template can serve as a guideline for constructing OTC between two parties.

 ## Diagram